 Just about any type of website can be converted to WordPress.
 I can take your existing website design and convert it to a custom WordPress theme, or start over with a new design, just bringing over your website content.
-Here are some examples of website quote requests for WordPress conversions services I have received.
+Here are some examples of WordPress conversions services I have completed..

 - Convert my HTML website to WordPress